 Everyone is welcome to this free festive event – no ticket is needed to explore campus and enjoy the festive atmosphere.

-Reserve tickets on the event’s Eventbrite page.
+Reserve tickets for the Winter Festival on the event’s Eventbrite page.